Top of the pageCheck Your Symptoms

 Red eye is a more general term that includes not only pinkeye but also many other problems that cause redness on or around the eye, not just the lining.
 Pinkeye is the main cause of red eye.
 Red eye has other causes, including:

 - Foreign bodies, such as metal or insects.
-For more information, go to the topic Objects in the Eye.
+For more information, see the topic Objects in the Eye.

 - Scrapes, sores, or injury to or infection of deeper parts of the eye (for example, uveitis, iritis, or keratitis).
-For more information, go to the topic Eye Injuries.
+For more information, see the topic Eye Injuries.

 - Glaucoma.
-For more information, go to the topics Eye Problems, Noninjury or Glaucoma.
+For more information, see the topics Eye Problems, Noninjury and Glaucoma.

 - Infection of the eye socket and areas around the eye.
-For more information, go to the topic Eye Problems, Noninjury.
+For more information, see the topic Eye Problems, Noninjury.